 Development outside Nuuk requires political decisions

-Inequality between the municipalities is increasing, but according to the chairman of the Economic Council, Torben M. Andersen, the challenges are fundamentally structural and require clear political decisions about how business, redistribution and settlement should be prioritized across the country. - It is an important political debate, he says.
+Inequality between municipalities is increasing, but according to the chairman of the Economic Council, Torben M. Andersen, the challenges are fundamentally structural and require clear political decisions on how businesses, redistribution and settlement should be prioritized across the country. - It is an important political debate, he says.

-The challenges are fundamentally structural and require clear political decisions about how business, redistribution and settlement should be prioritized across the country - this is an important political debate, says Torben M. Andersen.
+The challenges are fundamentally structural and require clear political decisions about how occupation, redistribution and settlement should be prioritized across the country - this is an important political debate, says Torben M. Andersen.

 Published

-Economic Council's report for the first half of the year 2025 documents that urbanization and regional inequality is driven by strong economic forces and that it is not realistically to create the same opportunities in all municipalities and residences.
+The Economic Council's report for the first half of 2025 documents that urbanization and regional inequality are driven by strong economic forces, and that it is not realistic to create the same opportunities in all municipalities and settlements.

-“Urbanization is a condition that also applies in Greenland", is the main message of the report section on settlement and regional conditions.
+“Urbanization is a condition that also applies in Greenland,” is the main message in the report’s section on settlement and regional conditions.

-According to the report, the population is increasingly concentrated in the larger ones cities, especially in Nuuk.
-The development is linked to that of the labor market interior design, educational opportunities and access to health, culture and public service – conditions that are known from virtually all high-income countries.
+According to the report, the population is increasingly concentrated in the larger cities, especially in Nuuk.
+This development is related to the structure of the labor market, educational opportunities, and access to health, culture, and public services – conditions that are familiar from virtually all high-income countries.

-- When you don't have the opportunity to commute between residences and workplaces, the differences between the municipalities become clearer, and the migration patterns are becoming more important, he says.
+- When you don't have the opportunity to commute between your home and workplace, the differences between municipalities become clearer, and the movement patterns become more important, he says.

-The report points to small business disadvantages as a main explanation for it geographical inequality, which is also documented in Naalakkersuisoq for Finanser Múte Bourup Egede's (IA) response to Inatsisartut member Anders Olsen (S), where they economic and demographic inequalities are highlighted.
-It sounds the same Economic Council's report.
+The report points to small-scale farming disadvantages as a main explanation for the geographical inequality, which is also documented in the Naalakkersuisoq for Finance Múte Bourup Egede's (IA) response to Inatsisartut member Anders Olsen (S), where the economic and demographic inequalities are highlighted.
+The same is stated in the Economic Council's report.

-In municipalities and settlements with few inhabitants, the average costs are high because fixed costs for schools, healthcare, elderly care and utilities must be distributed on a limited population basis.
+In municipalities and settlements with few inhabitants, the average costs will be high because fixed costs for schools, healthcare, elderly care and utilities must be distributed on a limited population basis.

-- It's not the municipal structure itself, which creates the problems.
-The challenge is that small units with few citizens and large distances have higher costs and fewer possibilities, says Torben M. Andersen.
+- It is not the municipal structure itself that creates the problems.
+The challenge is that small units with few citizens and large distances have higher costs and fewer opportunities, says Torben M. Andersen.

-The Economic Council's report shows that many residences – especially the smallest ones – in today are both economically and socially vulnerable.
-Eviction and a crooked age composition with more elderly people and fewer people in the workforce weakens the municipalities economic carrying capacity.
+The Economic Council's report shows that many settlements – especially the smallest ones – are today both economically and socially vulnerable.
+Emigration and an unbalanced age composition with more elderly people and fewer economically active people weaken the municipalities' economic carrying capacity.

-According to the chairman, vulnerability is closely related to lack business basis:
+According to the chairman, vulnerability is closely linked to a lack of business foundations:

-- Where fishing and catching opportunities have disappeared in, it is very difficult to develop an alternative business base.
-That is reflected directly in who moves - and who stays, says Torben M. Andersen.
+- Where fishing and trapping opportunities have dwindled, it is very difficult to develop an alternative business base.
+This is directly reflected in who moves – and who stays, says Torben M. Andersen.

 Business is the prerequisite for development

-The report states that the lack of a sustainable business base is the biggest challenge for residents in many municipalities.
-Where there is access to fishing, tourism or the possibility of mining, there are better conditions for local development.
-Elsewhere, the possibilities are far more limited.
+The report states that the lack of a sustainable business base is the biggest challenge for settlement in many municipalities.
+Where there is access to fishing, tourism or mining opportunities, there are better conditions for local development.
+In other places, the opportunities are much more limited.

-- It's hard to discourage relocation if there are no real business opportunities.
-It is one pattern that you see globally, says Torben M. Andersen.
+- It is difficult to discourage relocation if there are no real business opportunities.
+It is a pattern that is seen globally, says Torben M. Andersen.

 Political choices about distribution and responsibility

 According to the Economic Council, the solutions are ultimately political.
-It matters about how much will be redistributed between the municipalities and how the support arranged.
-The report points out that support should be visible and have an active role aim linked to business and employment.
-Passive schemes can ensure the standard of living, but does not in itself create development.
+It is about how much you want to redistribute between the municipalities and how the support is structured.
+The report points out that support should be visible and have an active aim linked to business and employment.
+Passive schemes can ensure the standard of living, but do not in themselves create development.

 - Redistribution is a political decision.
-The decisive thing is what goals you want to achieve and what responsibility comes with the means, says Chairman of the Economic Council.
+The decisive thing is what goals you want to achieve and what responsibility comes with the funds, says the Chairman of the Economic Council.

 Centralization and local responsibility

-The report also highlights a potential in digitization and centralization of certain tasks to exploit economies of scale and free up resources.
-The point is not that everything should be centralised, but that one division of labor can make it possible to support development locally.
+The report also highlights the potential for digitalization and centralization of certain tasks to exploit economies of scale and free up resources.
+The point is not that everything should be centralized, but that a division of labor can make it possible to support development locally.

-- If everything has to be solved locally, it will be very expensive, and the average standard falls.
-There is a need for a balance where some tasks are solved centrally, and others close to the citizens, so that the resources is used to create local development and jobs, says Torben M. Andersen and points out that local agency is crucial:
+- If everything has to be solved locally, it will be very expensive, and the average standard will fall.
+There is a need for a balance where some tasks are solved centrally, and others close to the citizens, so that the resources are used to create local development and jobs, says Torben M. Andersen, pointing out that local action is crucial:

-- Development does not succeed if it is only driven from above.
-Municipalities and residences must take ownership and take advantage of the opportunities that actually exist found locally, he says.
+- Development will not succeed if it is only driven from the top.
+Municipalities and settlements must take ownership and exploit the opportunities that actually exist locally, he says.

 An inevitable political debate

-The Economic Council concludes that the current settlement pattern cannot is maintained unchanged and that it is not realistic to offer the same opportunities in all municipalities.
-According to the chairman of the council, this makes the debate inevitable:
+The Economic Council concludes that the current settlement pattern cannot be maintained unchanged and that it is not realistic to offer the same opportunities in all municipalities.
+According to the Council Chairman, this makes the debate inevitable:

-- The question is not whether political decisions must be made decisions, but which ones.
-It is political choices that determine how the development will be in the municipalities will look like in the future, says Torben M. Andersen.
+- The question is not whether political decisions should be made, but which ones.
+It is political choices that determine how development in the municipalities will look in the future, says Torben M. Andersen.

-He points at the same time that tax policy measures can also be included as a tool if one politically wants to support business development outside the biggest cities.
-The Economic Council has not analyzed concrete models, but Torben M. Andersen has emphasizes that there is international experience with geographical differentiated tax and subsidy schemes.
+He also points out that tax policy measures can also be used as a tool if one politically wishes to support business development outside the largest cities.
+The Economic Council has not analyzed specific models, but Torben M. Andersen emphasizes that there is international experience with geographically differentiated tax and subsidy schemes.

-- However with the clear premise that they are arranged so that they actually support activity and settlement and not be misused through proforma addresses, he says.
+- However, with the clear premise that they are designed so that they actually support activity and settlement and are not abused through proforma addresses, he says.

 Need for clear priorities

-Naalakkersuisut have adopted business policies which point to development potential in others municipalities and outside Nuuk
+The Greenlandic Government has adopted business policies that point to development potential in other municipalities and outside Nuuk.

-- Tourism, raw material extraction and parts of fishing are professions that have their natural characteristics weight outside the capital, he says and explains that the challenge is not lack of political objectives, but that they are accompanied by clear priorities, responsibility and connection between business policy, tax policy and the overall distribution between the municipalities.
+- Tourism, raw material extraction and parts of fishing are industries that have their natural weight outside the capital, he says, explaining that the challenge is not a lack of political objectives, but that they are accompanied by clear priorities, responsibility and coherence between business policy, tax policy and the overall distribution between the municipalities.

 Abonnementer